SergioPeterson/dsa/README.md

-Data Structure and Algorithms in Python
+# Data Structure and Algorithms in Python

-Some DSs and Algoritmos I implemented for fun.

-Disclaimer
-Feel free to use it as you like, but keep in mind that bugs might be discovered.
-I do not hold any resposanbility for eventual problems you might encounter.

-If you want to imporove, send me a pull request!
+This repo has a collection of data structures and algorithms implemented in Python.
+Feel free to submit a contribuiton.

+## Contributions
+* All code needs to be implemented in Python 3
+* You can clone or fork this repo

+## License
+MIT :)